 Job opportunities span from research and academia to legislation and management.
 Consider completing internships and practicum rotations in a variety of settings to find a workplace that suits you.
 Some of the largest medical employers in Indiana include Indiana CTSI, IU Health, Covance Clinic, and Medisphere Medical Research Center.

-It's time to find out more about earning your DHA degree in Indiana.
-Talk with advisors and industry experts by requesting information from the schools listed below.
+It’s time to find out more about earning your DHA degree in Indiana.
+Talk with advisers and industry experts by requesting information from the schools listed below.

 2020 US Bureau of Labor Statistics salary figures for Medical and Health Services Managers.
 Job growth projections sourced from the Indiana Department of Workforce Development and published in the U.S. Department of Labor-funded Long Term Occupational Projections (2018-2028) database.
 The US Bureau of Labor Statistics expressly refers users to this source for state-specific job market data.
 Salary figures and job market projections reflect state data, not school-specific information.
 Conditions in your area may vary.
 Data accessed December 2021.

 - District of Columbia